fratajcz/speos/docs/source/validation.rst

 Second, 471 of the 8381 drug targets can be found within the 584 Mendelian disorder genes, which corresponds to an odds ratio (OR) of 4.651 with a p-value of 6.84e-60.
 This tells us that the Mendelian disorder genes for cardiovascular disease have been in the focus of drug development, a finding that serves as a positive control for this external validation.
 8381 - 471 = 7910 drug targets are left in the total 16736 unlabeled genes from which we predict our candidates.

-Third, when looking at the confusion matrix, 613 out of 781 (613 + 168) candidates are differentially expressed, which corresponds to an OR of 4.329 with a p-value of 1.19e-74.
+Third, when looking at the confusion matrix, 613 out of 781 (613 + 168) candidates are drug targets, which corresponds to an OR of 4.329 with a p-value of 1.19e-74.
 We therefore see that our proposed candidate genes have also been in the focus of drug deleopment, just as the positive control Mendelian disorder genes!

 Let's continue with the next part: